felixduvallet/felixduvallet.github.io/_posts/2015-06-01-application-launcher.md

 To change the command that gets called when launching an application from the system menu, change the 'Exec' line in the appropriate file.

-For example, changing:
-    jetbrains-pycharm-ce.desktop
-To execute the command:
+For example, you can change the file `jetbrains-pycharm-ce.desktop` to execute the command:

     Exec=bash -i -c "/opt/pycharm/pycharm/bin/pycharm.sh" %f